Personal Counseling | BCTC

 Date Time

-Empower yourself to navigate the digital world safely and confidently by learning the importance of responsible online behavior, protecting personal information, participating in online spaces safely, and maintaining your mental health.
+Empower yourself to navigate the digital world as safely and confidently as possible by learning the importance of responsible online behavior, protecting personal information, participating in online spaces safely, and maintaining your mental health.

 Date Time

-Learn how to be in your power and to ask for the support you deserve for reaching your academic goals.
+Learn how to ask for help, support, and guidance, you deserve to reach your academic goals.

 Date Time